When you hear the term Chief Executive Officer, chances are you think of a large corporation.

 LLC Structure and Management

-As detailed in this Step By Step article outlining how to form an LLC, the structure of an LLC is defined in the Operating Agreement.
+The structure of an LLC is defined in the Operating Agreement.
 Members of the LLC are anyone who has an ownership interest, and the number of members allowed is unlimited.

 An LLC can be member-managed or manager-managed, and this will also be stated in the operating agreement.
 If an LLC is member-managed then a member can be CEO or president, whichever the members decide upon.
 If the LLC is manager-managed, then a non-member of the LLC will be brought in and appointed CEO.